 The Toledo Museum of Art was founded in 1901 and now has over 30,000 pieces of art in its collection.
-This museum is located in the Old West End neighborhood of Toledo, Ohio, United States.
-The museum is spacious with approximately 36 acres and seven buildings.
-The museum is free with a parking charge (all day) of only $5.
+Located in the Old West End neighborhood of Toledo, Ohio, United States, the museum is spacious with approximately 36 acres and seven buildings.
+It is free with a parking charge (all day) of only $5.
 This makes the museum a great place to take the whole family.
 The museum has many activities each week for children, adults, and art classes.

 The highlight of museum has to be the Glass Pavilion.
 The glass pavilion is adjacent to the main building.
 The Glass Pavilion is stunning with many curved glass walls to house the museums growing glass collection.
-Time your trip to the museum in order to see a live glass blowing demonstration.
+Time your trip to the museum in order to see a live glass blowing demonstration in their hot shop.
 This part of the museum also offers many weekly glass blowing activities and classes.

 One might want to time their trip to the museum to coincide with concert put on by the Toledo Symphony Orchestra.
 The museum has a concert hall in the east wing called the Peristyle.